Radiotelephone communications: Alphabet, Terms, Frequencies

 Emergency messages:

-Whatever the language used, emergency messages are preceded by the expression
+Regardless of the language used, emergency messages are preceded by the phrase “

-pan pan / pan pan .
-This category of messages includes medical transport messages preceded by the expression pan pan medical.
+” pan pan / pan pan.
+This category of messages includes medical transport messages, which are preceded by the phrase ” pan pan medical.”

 Frequency to be used

-For the theory certificate, you need to know the frequency to use in the event of distress.
+For the theory exam, you must know the frequency to use in case of distress.

-The distress message is transmitted on the air-ground frequency in use.
+The distress message is transmitted on the air-ground frequency currently in use.

-The frequency range dedicated to aeronautics goes from 108 Mhz to 137 Mhz in the VHF band, divided as follows:
+The frequency range allocated to aviation extends from 108 MHz to 137 MHz in the VHF band, divided as follows:

 Special frequencies :